How to find your Spotify 2022 Wrapped, Apple Music Replay, YouTube Music Year in Review

 Sign up for streaming

-If you don't already subscribe to one of these popular streaming music services, what are you waiting for?
+In the event that you don't already subscribe to one of these popular streaming music services, what are you waiting for?
 Many offer free trial periods of one to three months, and some offer additional discounts and family plans too!

-Spotify is the default streaming music service for most people, and it has the most options for year in review playlists.
+Spotify is the default streaming music service for most people, and it has the most options for year-in-review playlists.

 YouTube Music is the smallest of the major streaming services, but it continues to add new features.
 You can also still get it bundled with YouTube Premium, so that's a plus!

-Jeramy is proud to help *Keep Austin Weird* and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
-When he's not writing about smart home gadgets and wearables, he's defending his relationship with his smart voice assistants to his family.
+Jeramy is the Editor-in-Chief of Android Central.
+He is proud to help *Keep Austin Weird* and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 You can follow him on Twitter at @jeramyutgw.